Students

 That said: you’ll be walking around quite a bit and shaking hands with prospective employers.
 You’ll have your hands full with all of the useful information you’ll glean from the event–you don’t also literally need your hands full!

-Show Up As Your Best Self
+Show Up as Your Best Self

 If you’re running on four hours of sleep and skip breakfast, chances are you won’t make as positive of an impression as the version of you that is well-rested, properly hydrated, and ready to take on the world.
 And don’t forget to dress for success!